B0sh/waldens-blog/content/2025-11-14-how-i-found-every-question-ive-answered/index.md

 [![Walden's World Questions page](questions-page.png)](questions-page.png)

 I wanted to make the questions page for a while, but it always felt a little sad that I'd be launching it with nothing there.
-Then I had an idea to go through my public chat history and pull in questions from the past.
+I suddenly wanted to make the page though when I had an idea to go through my public chat history and pull in questions from my past.

 Here are my sources: